What is self-isolation?

 Remember to wash your hands thoroughly for at least 20 seconds, avoid touching your face, and, if you have symptoms, cough into a tissue.
 If you have dependants, make sure they are doing all of this too – it will help to avoid spreading or picking up the virus.

-Back in the house, there are plenty of ways you can exercise without needing any special equipment, from house walks to at-home yoga.
+There are plenty of ways you can exercise without needing any special equipment, from house walks to at-home yoga.

 If you’re not feeling well, or want something simple, here’s an easy workout you can do at home with gentle stretches and movements to keep you flexible and mobile.